ChristopherPope/tatter-fitness-mobile/readme.md

 So why is it called TatterFitness?
 Because my son is the one who started me on working out and we bought him a kitten when he was younger whom he named Tatter.

 [Screen Shots](Screen%20Shots/readme.md)

+TF communicates with a [REST API]() I wrote which in turn uses a SQL Server database.